It’s like choosing between macarons and donuts - but in terms of digital marketing.

 This concludes that we have an equal score for email and social media in this domain.

-Which Wins in Terms of Product Promotion?
+9. Which One Wins in Terms of Product Promotion?

-If you wanted to know about a promotion or a discount, where will you look it up?
 Email, of course.
 I mean we all can recall several moments when we were informed about a promotional sale or new campaign through email notifications.
 Sadly, we can’t say the same about social media.

 Social media, however, is a great channel for product research and for boosting brand awareness.
 But its inconsistent algorithms and high investment rate make email a relatively better medium for marketing.

-Besides this, people visit social media with the intent of catching up on trends rather than purchasing.
+Besides, people visit social media with the intent of catching up on trends rather than purchasing.
 Hence, marketing on social media is more intrusive while it’s more consensual in email.

 What if They are Used Together?